Educational tips for pet

 back inside the third eyelid and suture

-second surgery in about 5 cases out of 100.
+second surgery.
+This is said to happen in about 5 cases out of 100.

-The specialist will charge at least a thousand dollars for
+The veterinary fees will coast at least a thousand dollars for

-years ago as a new graduate.
-Young vets are usually
+years ago when I was a new graduate.

 This Cocker Spaniel puppy's life would be ended